LiveLike/livelike-docs/docs/Platform/widgets/developing-custom-widget-ui/live-widgets-updates.md

 })
 ```

-> 🚧 Make sure to use the specified origin and subscribe key!
+> 🚧 Make sure to use the right origin and subscribe key!
 >
-> Your client won't receive updates unless both the LiveLike origin and the subscribe key are configured in the PubNub client.
+> Your client won't receive updates unless the PubNub client is configured with the origin and the subscribe key from the app resource.

 ## Subscribing to Channels